romilly/freemap/plan/journal.md

    1. change Branch `from_string` to `branch_for_tests`, use default map.

+Tomorrow, make sure all branches have ids.

+## Friday 21 January 2022

-Tomorrow, make sure all branches have ids and change connection to belong to a branch.
+Change connection to belong to a branch.
+Test that connections are read and written when maps are serialised/deserialised.